What They Do: Painting and coating workers paint and coat a wide range of products, often with the use of machines.

 Artistic ability.
 Some painting and coating workers make elaborate or decorative designs.
 For example, some automotive painters specialize in making custom designs for vehicles.

 Color vision.
 Workers must be able to blend new paint colors in order to match existing colors on a surface.

 Mechanical skills.
 Workers must be able to operate and maintain sprayers that apply paints and coatings.

 Physical stamina.
 Some workers must stand at their station for extended periods.
 Continuous standing or activity can be tiring.

 Physical strength.
 Workers may need to lift heavy objects.
-Some products that are painted or coated may weigh over 50 pounds.
+Some products that are painted or coated may weigh more than 50 pounds.

 Automotive painters in repair shops may receive a bonus or commission in addition to their wages.

-Many job openings should result from the need to replace workers who leave the occupation and from increased specialization in manufacturing.
+In addition to job growth in some industries, many job openings should result from the need to replace workers who leave the occupation.